sendilb191/no-sleep-react/README.md

-# React HTML Builder 🚀
+# No Sleep React App 🚀

-A simple, self-contained React application built with Vite that compiles to a single HTML file.
-Perfect for demos, prototypes, or when you need a portable React app without external dependencies.
+A self-contained React application that prevents your screen from going to sleep.
+Built with Vite and compiles to a single HTML file for easy sharing and deployment.

 ## ✨ Features

+- **Wake Lock Support**: Uses Wake Lock API with video fallback for older browsers
+- **Smart Routing**: Automatic BrowserRouter/HashRouter switching for clean URLs
+- **Easy Launcher**: One-click launcher scripts for clean local URLs
 - **Single File Output**: Builds to one self-contained HTML file
 - **No CORS Issues**: Works when opened directly in browsers
 - **Offline Capable**: No external dependencies or network requests
+- **Cross-Browser Compatible**: Supports Chrome, Firefox, Safari, and Edge
-- **Modern React**: Built with React 18 and modern hooks
+- **Modern React**: Built with React 18, React Router, and modern hooks
 - **Fast Development**: Powered by Vite with Hot Module Replacement (HMR)
-- **Auto Browser Opening**: Development server opens browser automatically
+- **Responsive Design**: Works on desktop, tablet, and mobile devices

 ## 🛠️ Built With